A cat receiving treatment for diabetes.

 Why Do I Need to Roll the Insulin Bottle?

-It is recommend to gently “roll” the insulin bottle to disperse the powdered insulin in the liquid.
+It is recommended to gently “roll” the insulin bottle to disperse the powdered insulin in the liquid.
 Shaking can damage the insulin molecules.

 If you draw a dose of insulin that isn’t properly mixed, you may either get too much or not enough of the proper concentration.
-Some insulin’s settle out very quickly so it is recommend to gently roll the bottle between your palms a few times to disperse the contents then immediately draw the insulin in the syringe.
+Some insulin settles out very quickly, so it is recommended to gently roll the bottle between your palms a few times to disperse the contents, then immediately draw the insulin in the syringe.

 Why Can’t I Shake My Cats Insulin?

-Gently rolling of the insulin between your palms is all that is needed to gently mix the insulin.
-The insulin is a very fine powder that is suspended in the liquid.
+Gently rolling of the insulin between your palms is all that is needed to mix the insulin.
+Insulin is a very fine powder that is suspended in the liquid.

-Rolling the insulin is better for a few reasons:
+Rolling the insulin is better for two reasons:

-How Much Insulin Should You Keep On Hand?
+How Much Insulin Should I Keep on Hand?

 It is recommended that you keep a spare vial of insulin on hand.
 This way if you happen to be out or drop and break a vial, you have a spare.